ioquatix/samovar/README.md

 ### Future Work

+#### Line Wrapping

-One area that I'd like to work on is line-wrapping.
-Right now, line wrapping is done by the terminal which is a bit ugly in some cases.
+Line wrapping is done by the terminal which is a bit ugly in some cases.
 There is a [half-implemented elegant solution](lib/samovar/output/line_wrapper.rb).

+#### Type Coercion

+It might make sense to enforce constraints at parse time.. or not.
+For example, if an option is given like '--count <int>' we should probably parse an integer?

+#### Multi-value Options

+Right now, options can take a single argument, e.g. '--count <int>'.
+Ideally, we support a specific sub-parser defined by the option, e.g. '--count <int...>' or '--tag <section> <tags...>'.
+These would map to specific parsers using `Samovar::One` and `Samovar::Many` internally.

+#### Global Options

+Options can only be parsed at the place they are explicitly mentioned, e.g. a command with sub-commands won't parse an option added to the end of the command:

+	command list --help

+One might reasonably expect this to parse but it isn't so easy to generalize this:

+	command list -- --help

+In this case, do we show help?
+Some effort is required to disambiguate this.
+Initially, it makes sense to keep things as simple as possible.
+But, it might make sense for some options to be declared in a global scope, which are extracted before parsing begins.
+I'm not sure if this is really a good idea.
+It might just be better to give good error output in this case (you specified an option but it was in the wrong place).

 ## License